 The interoperability between all these parts is also totally opaque.
 This means that you have no way to know how the tools are working or even observe them working together without debugging into the source code.
 As a tool developer, the situation is difficult, because everything is very custom.
 In Webpack's case, each type of integration is different.
 To write your own loader, you implement a nebulous interface.
 Writing a plugin is highly complex.

 As a plugin or tool developer, no lessons learned working with one tool can be applied to another.
 Worse, though, is for users of these tools.
 Because the behavior of these tools is totally opaque, and any extension points must be explicitly provided by the tool creator, it's difficult to figure out how to use them solve the problem in front of you.
 Most people resort to just being told the answer, because figuring it out is difficult.

 To make matters more confusing, tools often provide built-in functions for some common things, but not others.
 In Webpack, we can configure source maps without a plugin, we can configure minification with a built-in plugin, but we cannot process CSS without a manually-installed loader.
-And then there's Karma, which, as mentioned, is a test runner that cannot run tests by default.

 These tools all seem to be confused about their scope.
 Are they small, single-purpose tools, or monolithic integrated systems?
 They are almost all hybrids.
 They attempt to be extensible, but in opaque, inconsistent, or undocumented ways, while also being monolithic, but with terrible developer erogonomics.